andreasdr/andreasdr/README.md

 Here nowadays I am mostly into game development plus game development eco systems that allow to create platform independent games as I was from the beginning an (open source) operating system enthusiast - I love them, I like to support them.
 So most of the time I am developing the TDME2 3D engine with my mates from Mindty, which aims to be platform independant and lightweight, but still pretty complete.
+I also develop and maintain our C++ transpilable, easy to use, scripting language called MiniScript.

 Links
 - [andreasdr@drewke.net](https://drewke.net)